g4stlyx/todoFullStack/README.md

     [ ] backend optimization, todos should be fetched faster [x] database connection with mysql and aws
     [ ] managing users
-        [ ] normal users will be able to manage their profiles, some attributes [ ] admins will be able to CRUD users
+        [x] users will be able to manage their profiles, some attributes (only pwd actually) [ ] admins will be able to CRUD users
         [ ] "profile" and "users" pages
         [ ] another protection for "users", only admins will be able to see that page [ ] can i see other users' profiles using their ids or usernames in url? i shouldnt [ ] sign up
     [ ] validations
-        [ ] field validations with spring in backend
-        [ ] input validations in frontend (use <Formik validate={validate}>)
+        [ ] field validations with spring in backend (password, username length. also validation for todos) [ ] input validations in frontend (use <Formik validate={validate}>) [ ] footer
     [ ] unit testing with JUnit
     [ ] mobile version with Flutter (or React Native if it seems ez -i dont think it will tho-)